damiandudek35146/Caramba-CarSharing/README.md

 # Caramba-CarSharing
-This is a university project.
-System for retnting cars.
+Console application system for retnting cars.
+Database in txt file as json.